Juliana Walking Trail – Hiking from Bled to Tolmin, Sloveniafrom

 Hiking boots are an essential part of equipment.
-Boots must be appropriate for rocky terrain, with a good grip and light as well as waterproof (especially in case there is still snow on the mountains).
+Boots must be appropriate for rocky terrain, with a good grip and light as well as waterproof.
 It is important that the shoes are comfortable and worn in (not brand new - in order to avoid blisters).

 Here is a list of what is good to have for a climb in summer months:

 - Shoes – walking boots (preferably with ankle support).

 - Trousers – long.